code-423n4/docs/awarding/incentive-model-and-awards/README.md

 - …for a total score of 5.5.

 **Top Gatherer score**
-The Top Gatherer score is calculated using all High- and Medium-risk findings, as follows:
+The Top Gatherer score is calculated using all full-credit High- and Medium-risk findings, as follows:

 - (Number of High-risk findings for `user` / Total number of High-risk findings) * 10 = `highScore`
 - (Number of Medium-risk findings for `user` / Total number of Medium-risk findings) * 3 = `mediumScore`
 - `highScore` + `mediumScore` = `gathererScore`

+Partial credit duplicates (see next section) do not count towards the Top Hunter / Top Gatherer scores.

 ### Duplicates getting partial credit